Loading figure…

 Romney has advocated for school choice and believes that every parent should have the option to choose their child's school.
 He has also emphasized the need for educational reforms that prioritize students and teachers over teachers' unions, and he supports increased funding for public education.

-Position extraction pending on 4 issues: Foreign Aid, School Curriculum, Criminal Justice, Tech Regulation.
+Position extraction pending on 5 issues: Foreign Policy, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns.

 Jul 25, 2024 · Congress.gov